Sterling falls as data shows Britain's economic growth stutters

 Rising U.S. yields have kept the dollar near its highest level since May 2020, as the Federal Reserve readies to cut its asset holdings and move interest rates sharply higher.
 FRX/

-Stephen Gallo, European Head of FX Strategy at BMO Capital Markets, said "given the speed at which the Fed is normalizing, our view is that cable has a better chance of holding above $1.30 if the BoE is able to hike 50 bps after at least one of its next policy announcements (i.e. May or June)".
+Stephen Gallo, European head of FX strategy at BMO Capital Markets, said "given the speed at which the Fed is normalising, our view is that cable has a better chance of holding above $1.30 if the BoE is able to hike 50 bps after at least one of its next policy announcements (i.e. May or June)".

-Versus a strengthening euro EURGBP=D3, sterling fell 0.4% to 83.75 pence, after rising on Friday to its highest level against the single currency since March 23.
+Versus the euro EURGBP=D3, sterling fell 0.15% to 83.54 pence, after rising on Friday to its highest level against the single currency since March 23.

 The euro EUR=EBS gained support after the first round of France's presidential election showed incumbent Emmanuel Macron beat far right challenger Marine Le Pen.